Jeju City

-December 51°) The city is a well-known resort, with prestigious hotels and public casino facilities.
+Located on an island off the Korean Peninsula, Jeju has mild, warm weather during much of the year.
+The city is a well-known resort, with prestigious hotels and public casino facilities.
 In 2011, 9.9 million passengers flew between the two cities of Seoul and Jeju, making the Gimpo-Jeju route the world's busiest passenger air route.

 Jeju welcomes over ten million visitors every year, mainly from the South Korean mainland, Japan, and China.
 The population of Jeju City is 486,604 people and 225,139 households (244,468 men and 245,136 women, May 2024).
 The population density is 503.18 (per square km, 2020).

 History

 The area of the city has played a central role in Jeju since before recorded history.
 The Samseonghyeol, holes from which the three ancestors of the Jeju people are said to have come, are located in downtown Jeju City.

 During the Japanese rule of Korea, Jeju was renamed to Saishū.

 The city has grown quite rapidly since the 1970s.
 Shin Jeju, or "new Jeju", was created some decades ago, up the hill from the airport and houses many government buildings.
 The thatched roof buildings that were common throughout the city until the 1970s are gradually disappearing.

 The city was separated from Bukjeju County in 1955.
 However, in 2005 Jeju Province voters approved a proposal to merge the city with Bukjeju County, also merging Seogwipo with Namjeju County to create two large cities directly administered by the province.
 That change was put into effect in July 2006.

 In 2012 Sang-Oh Kim became mayor; he was formerly the Jeju regional president of National Agricultural Cooperative Federation.